stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 ### Experiment with Docker

-What de described above is exactly how Docker [publishes ports](https://docs.docker.com/config/containers/container-networking/#published-ports) when the option `userland-proxy` is set to `false`.
+What we described above is exactly how Docker [publishes ports](https://docs.docker.com/config/containers/container-networking/#published-ports) when the option `userland-proxy` is set to `false`.
 The default value is `true`.
 I will explain the difference later, and let's see how to configure this option for Docker.

 First, in file `/etc/docker/daemon.json` (create one if not exist), set `userland-proxy` to `false`.